 - The non-stop flight from Los Angeles, LAX to Los Cabos, SJD took just over two hours.

 - We arrived into Los Cabos via Terminal 1 and were shuttled to Terminal 2, to the international terminal.
 (Terminal 2 is scheduled to reopen in July.)
-But for now, all international flights arrive to Terminal 1.
+But for now, all international flights arrive to Terminal 1. *UPDATE: international flights now arrive to Terminal 2

 - The shuttle practices social distancing by blocking off the seat next to it.
 There were many shuttles waiting to take passengers from our flight to Terminal 2.
-We were on the first shuttle so there was no waiting.
+We were on the first shuttle so there was no wait.

 - As soon as you enter the airport, you need to step aside and fill out your one-page health questionnaire.
 Once they verify you have filled it out, you can proceed to the immigration lines.